Apply to Graduate

 - If you receive an error message when you apply for graduation, please contact your departmental academic advisor.

-Students not currently enrolled for Summer 2016 must apply for graduation In Absentia.
+Students not currently enrolled for Fall 2016 must apply for graduation In Absentia.

 If, at graduation, a student has attempted no more than three semester hours beyond the minimum number of hours required for their degree, they may be eligible for a $1,000 tution rebate.